floorplanner/pano-viewer/README.md

 ## Some final notes

 * Currently, when supplying a selector, it will only apply the Panorama to first one found in the DOM.
-* It is currently not possible to render a panorama without a name map defined since it is defined by default settings (needs FIX)
-* All the sides of the cube need to be defined when defining a `cubemap_name_map`.